-The National Academies Keck Futures Initiative (NAKFI) is a program of the National Academy of Sciences (NAS), the National Academy of Engineering (NAE), and the Institute of Medicine (IOM) with support from the W.M.
+The National Academies Keck Futures Initiative (NAKFI) is a program of the National Academy of Sciences Engineering, and Medicine with support from the W.M.
 Keck Foundation.
 Launched in 2003, NAKFI has been catalyzing interdisciplinary research at the intersection of science, engineering and medicine, and enhancing collaboration among researchers, funding organizations, and universities.

 NAKFI is funded by a 15-year, $40 million grant from the W.M.
 Keck Foundation.
 The initiative builds on three pillars of vital and sustained research: interdisciplinary encounters that counterbalance specialization and isolation; the formulation of new questions; and communication bridging scientific divides, habits of thought, and institutions.
 Toward these goals, the multifaceted National Academies Keck Futures Initiative incorporates three core activities each year: Futures Conferences, Futures Grants, and the National Academies Communication Awards.
 NAKFI is an important component of the pursuit of discovery that President Obama has said is necessary to fuel our prosperity and success as a nation for the next 50 years.

 Futures Grants provide seed funding to Collective Behavior: From Cells to Societies Conference participants who are at U.S.-based institutions, on a competitive basis, to enable further pursuit of important new research and other activities stimulated by the conference, bringing people together in a variety of new ways and sparking new research.

 These grants are intended to provide researchers seed money to go further and take larger next steps in developing a line of inquiry by supporting activities such as the involvement of students and post docs to the research effort, the purchase of equipment, and the acquisition of preliminary data – which will position them to compete for larger awards from other sources.